genomicsclass/leanpub/manuscript/random_variables.md

 ## [1] 0.01391929
 ```

-Later we will learn there is a mathematical explanation for this.
+Later we will learn that there is a mathematical explanation for this.
 A very useful characteristic of this approximation is that one only needs to know {$$}\mu{/$$} and {$$}\sigma{/$$} to describe the entire distribution.
-From this we can compute the proportion of values in any interval.
+From this, we can compute the proportion of values in any interval.

-### Summary
+#### Summary

 So computing a p-value for the difference in diet for the mice was pretty easy, right?
 But why are we not done?
-Note that to make the calculation we did the equivalent of buying all the mice available from The Jackson Laboratory and performing our experiment over and over again to define the null distribution.
-This is not something we can do in practice.
+To make the calculation we did the equivalent of buying all the mice available from The Jackson Laboratory and performing our experiment repeatedly to define the null distribution.
+Yet this is not something we can do in practice.
 Statistical Inference is the mathematical theory that permits you to approximate this with only the data from your sample, i.e. the original 24 mice.
-This is what we will learn in the following sections.
+We will focus on this in the following sections.